 You can also use something like 74HCxxx output latches (as output ICs) and input buffers (as input ICs) on the bus, but it's more work and gets you less return on investment.
 I started out that way on my first home-made computer, and although it worked, it was a huge amount of labor to build and wasn't really useful for anything.

-If you have questions or problems, post them to the forum (preferable) or E-mail me directly at email@example.com .
-I check the E-mail several times a day and respond quickly.
+If you have questions or problems, post them to the forum (preferable) or email me directly at wilsonminesBdslextremeBcom (replacing the B's with @ and .).
+I check the email countless times a day and respond quickly.

 My main workbench computer uses the first VIA for: